olga-2021/Final_Project/README.md

 ## Topic
  - The topic we chose for our capstone project was predicting strokes.
 Every year more than 795,000 people in the United States has a stroke, and in 2018, 1 out of every 6 deaths from cardiovascular disease was due to stroke.
 This is an issue that we felt was important to explore and see what factors contribute the most to having a stroke.
 Some of the questions we want to answer in this analysis are:
    - How likely someone is to suffer a stroke based on gender, age, hypertension, heart disease, bmi, smoking status, average glucose level, if they were ever married, what type of work they do, and where they reside- rural or urban?
-   - How all of these variables are correlated to suffering a stroke?
+   - What age bracket should be the most concerned with the risk of having a stroke?
    - Which variable in our analysis has the most influence on having a stroke?
    - source of stroke information: https://www.cdc.gov/stroke/facts.htm
  - After getting our data, we performed some preliminary data exploration on it to describe its characteristics including size, quantity, and accuracy of the data.
 We went from 5110 rows of data to 5109 due to dropping one row that had an unknown gender.
 We also didn't want NaN values in our BMI column, so we replaced the NaN values with the median so as to not drop a large percentage of our rows.
 This can be seen in the steps below: